-The film, Half Life: The Story of America’s Last Uranium Mill, explains what it means to have a uranium mill for a neighbor.
+The film, Half-Life: The Story of America’s Last Uranium Mill, explains what it means to have a uranium mill for a neighbor.
 Radioactive waste is trucked in from across the U.S. and Canada.
-It runs through the mill and flows out as a toxic sludge, held in huge square pools of water that cover 275 acres.
+It runs through the mill and flows out as toxic sludge, held in huge square pools of water that cover 275 acres.
 The water is acidic, radioactive, full of heavy metals.
-The liners to some of the pools is a single layer of PVC, that was inadequate from the beginning and should have been retired over a decade ago.
+The liners to some of the pools are a single layer of PVC, that was inadequate from the beginning and should have been retired over a decade ago.
 Water sampling between the mill and the tribe’s lands already finds the groundwater — the main source of water for the people of White Mesa — is turning acidic and filling with heavy metals.

 The Canadian company that owns the mill is called Energy Fuels Resources, a name bland and unmemorable as mush, but with that awkward double-plural.
 They say everything is fine.

 I stumble across the official list of environmental violations, of times Energy Fuels Resources was found by regulators to be endangering the well-being of its workers and neighbors.
 In the pages of violations, there are a few doozies that cost the company a few hundred or thousand dollars in fines.
 But again and again, mind-numbingly, under the column labeled “Penalty,” I read the word “None.”